Transmixr/transmixr.github.io/docs/comp_mediaselection/certh_summarize_api.md

   * **Top Left**: Displays the *current summary duration* and the *target summary duration* based on the user's initial selection.
   * **Top Right**: Shows the *current video timestamp* and the *total duration* of the original video.

-## Different functionalities based on chosen workflow {#different-functionalities-based-on-chosen-workflow}
+## Different functionalities based on chosen workflow

 Based on the selected workflow at the initial step, users have access to different capabilities: